gardener/gardener/docs/concepts/etcd.md

 ## Shoot cluster persistence

 Each shoot cluster gets its very own persistence for the control plane.
-It runs in the shoot namespace on the respective seed cluster and is managed by a `StatefulSet`.
-Concretely, there are two `StatefulSets`s (with `volumeClaimTemplates`) or etcd instances per shoot cluster which the `Kube-Apiserver` is configured to use in the following way:
+It runs in the shoot namespace on the respective seed cluster.
+Concretely, there are two etcd instances per shoot cluster which the `Kube-Apiserver` is configured to use in the following way:

 * etcd-main